Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Curious, intelligent, affectionate, devoted

-The Bolonoodle is a toy dog that usually stays below 12 inches in height and 12 pounds in weight.
-They have low exercise needs and are generally considered to be low-maintenance dogs.
-However, their intelligence and curious nature means they require regular mental stimulation to prevent undesirable behaviors.
+The Bolonoodle is a toy dog that usually stays under 12 inches tall and weighs 12 pounds.
+They don’t need as much exercise as other Doodles and are generally considered low-maintenance dogs.
+However, they need mental stimulation every day to prevent undesirable behaviors.
 They tend to be loving dogs and are exceptionally cute.

 27. Cairnoodle (Cairn Terrier x Poodle)